JoaquinEduardoArreguez/IRem/README.md

 It uses Attiny85 microcontroller and vusb, a great library for most AVR's that provides sotware USB communication, so there is no extra hardware to manage USB connection.

+If you want to contribute to this project, contact me arreguez.joaquin@gmail.com

 Features:

 *No drivers needed.
 (Connects as HID Device)